The Power of Compensatory Skills: Navigating Life’s Obstacles

 Like many defensive mechanisms, compensating reactions are not unhealthy.
 Many compensations serve vital functions of wellness, keeping emotions within a delicate window of tolerance.
 When avenues to important goals are blocked, frustrations mount.
 Our bodies sound an alarm.
 Emergency reactions initiate.
 We must surmount the challenge, overcome the interference, and achieve our goal.
 Or, perhaps, compensate by changing goals, finding something more in line with our abilities and resources.

-Daniel J. Seigel Ph.D., psychologist and founder of interpersonal neurobiology, explains “when people move beyond their windows of tolerance, they lose the capacity to think rationally” (2001).
-The emotions spiked by the impeding of a goal must be soothed in one way or another or we will begin panic, acting in irrationa;
+Daniel J. Siegel, Ph.D., psychologist and founder of interpersonal neurobiology, explains, “When people move beyond their windows of tolerance, they lose the capacity to think rationally” (Siegel, 2020).
+The emotions spiked by the impeding of a goal must be soothed in one way or another or we will begin panic, acting in irrational ways.

-T. Franklin Murphy explains, “when our bodies are within a window of tolerance we can draw from the environment, learning from our interactions.
+T. Franklin Murphy wrote that, “When our bodies are within a window of tolerance we can draw from the environment, learning from our interactions.
 We are more likely to create healthy narratives of the experience and store helpful memories.
-We integrate the experience into our developing self” (2022).
+We integrate the experience into our developing self” (Murphy, 2021).

 Some compensating skills are necessary just to soothe the arousal, calming our system, bringing us back within a window of tolerance where we can effectively engage the environment with our wise mind instead of from an emotionally reactive frenzy.
 Here we can adapt, overcome challenges, are recreate our purpose in a way that maximizes strengths.